 Additional electives require written advisor approval.

-Coordinator and Advisor: Dr. Mary Rogers, Economics and Business Administration
+Coordinator and Advisor: Dr. Michael Harrison, Economics and Business Administration

 - Requirements are accurate to date.
 However, the University reserves the right to change requirements in the future, and will notify applicants should any changes be made.